Cancer Connect Collaborative

 Ackerman Cancer Center

-Scot Ackerman, M.D., board Certified in Radiation Oncology, is the Medical Director of Ackerman Cancer Center.
-After completing his training at Columbia University in New York City, he came to Jacksonville and has been in private practice for more than 30 years.
-Currently, Dr. Ackerman oversees the Ackerman Cancer Foundation and is a board member of WeCare Jacksonville.
-He was also appointed to the Florida Board of Medicine and currently serves as the Chair of the Board.
+Scot Ackerman, M.D. is Board Certified in Radiation Oncology and the Medical Director of Ackerman Cancer Center and is a Fellow of the American College of Radiology.
+After completing his training at Columbia University in New York City, he came to Jacksonville and has been in private practice for more than 35 years, serving as an integral force in Florida’s fight against cancer.
+He held the position of Chief of Radiation Oncology at St. Vincent’s Medical Center prior to opening Ackerman Cancer Center in 1997.
+Currently, Dr. Ackerman serves on the Florida Board of Medicine and served as Chair in 2023.
+He was appointed to the Florida Board of Medicine by Governor Ron Desantis and works alongside the First Lady of Florida, Casey Desantis, on the Florida Cancer Connect Collaborative.

 X